Maxus D90: MG rebadged models

 The MG Gloster is a rebadged version of the D90 produced by MG Motor India for the Indian market.

-The MG Majestor was unveiled, it is a rebadged version of Maxus Territory on 18 January 2025 on Bharat Auto Expo.
+The MG Majestor was unveiled as a rebadged version of Maxus Territory on 18 January 2025 on Bharat Auto Expo.
+The car was launched in India on 27 May 2026, with starting price of 40.99L INR (ex. showroom).

+In Kuwait, the model was unveiled as the MG Rakan on 23 January 2026, it is also a rebadged version of Maxus Territory.
+It is the first model to have an Arabic name.